Schlumbergera russelliana

-Schlumbergera russelliana is a species of plant in the family Cactaceae.
-It is endemic to a small area of the coastal mountains of south-eastern Brazil where its natural habitat is moist forest.
-It grows on trees as an epiphyte.
-It is one of the parents of many of the popular houseplants known as Christmas cactus or Thanksgiving cactus.
+Schlumbergera russelliana is a species of flowering plant in the family Cactaceae.
+It is endemic to a small area of the coastal mountains of southeastern Brazil, where its natural habitat is moist forest and it grows on trees as an epiphyte.
+It is one of the parent species from which many of the popular houseplants known as Christmas cactus or Thanksgiving cactus are descended.

 Description

 Schlumbergera russelliana resembles other species of the genus Schlumbergera in that it has leafless green stems which act as photosynthetic organs.
 The stems (cladodes) are composed of strongly flattened segments, which have a small number of notches along their edges.
 Individual segments are about 1–3.8 cm long by 0.8–2.0 cm wide.

-Special structures characteristic of cacti, called "areoles", occur in the notches at the side of a segment and at the end.
-The areoles, which bristles up to 5 mm long, are where the flower buds appear.
+Special structures characteristic of cacti, called areoles, occur in the notches at the side of a segment and at the end.
+The areoles, with bristles up to 5 mm long, are where the flower buds appear.
 The flowers hang downwards and are radially symmetrical (regular).
 They are about 5 cm long by 3–4 cm across.
 The tepals, which are of various shades of pink, are arranged in two groups, giving the appearance of a "flower within a flower".
 The inner tepals are longer and fused together at the base to form a floral tube about 3 cm long; nectar is produced at the base of this tube.
-Plants flower in the spring; when cultivated in the Northern Hemisphere the flowering period is February to April.
+Plants flower in the spring; when cultivated in the Northern Hemisphere the flowering period is typically from February to April.

 A characteristic of the genus Schlumbergera is that the many stamens are arranged in two series: the inner stamens form a ring around the style; the outer stamens arise from the floral tube.
-The stamens are pale pink with pink pollen.
+The stamens of S. russelliana are pale pink with pink pollen.
 The style has six to eight lobes at its end and is darker pink.
 The fruit is greenish-yellow, with four to five ribs.
 The shiny seeds are dark brown, each with a diameter of about 1 mm.

 Taxonomy

-The species was discovered for science in Brazil in 1837 by George Gardner, whose patron was John Russell, 6th Duke of Bedford.
-It was first named in 1839 by W.J.
-Hooker as Epiphyllum russellianum; the epithet was Gardner's suggestion to honour his patron.
-In 1858 Charles Lemaire created the genus Schlumbergera for this species – which is thus the type species of the genus – but changed the specific epithet to epiphylloides, which is not allowed under the current rules of botanical nomenclature; he should have called it Schlumbergera russelliana, which is its current name.
+The species was first scientifically described in 1837 by George Gardner, whose patron was John Russell, 6th Duke of Bedford.
+It was first named in 1839 by W. J. Hooker as Epiphyllum russellianum; the epithet was Gardner's suggestion, to honour his patron.
+In 1858, Charles Lemaire created the genus Schlumbergera for this species – which is thus the type species of the genus – but changed the specific epithet to epiphylloides, which is not allowed under the current rules of botanical nomenclature; he should have called it Schlumbergera russelliana, which is its current name.